ChaotingChang/Project-Week-3-Data-Thieves/your-project/README.md

 - Hypothesis1: There is a negative correlation between extremism (both left and right) and the happiness of a country

 #### Extra Mile challenge:
-o	Extend to all EU countries
+        1.Extend to all EU countries
-o	Extend over a longer period of time o	Trend prediction for future years
+        2.Extend over a longer period of time
+        3.Trend prediction for future years

 <a name="dataset"></a>